 Nutrition: 260 calories, 16 g fat (11 g saturated fat), 40 mg sodium, 27 g carbs (< 1 g fiber, 24 g sugar), 4 g protein

 Coffee lovers, over here!
-Here's the flavor you should eat!
-It's lower in calories, fats, and carbs compared to the other bean-derived flavors.
+Here’s one of the best Ben & Jerry’s flavors you should eat!
+It’s lower in calories, fats, and carbs compared to the other bean-derived flavors.
 And this one is more buzz-worthy.

 Nutrition: 270 calories, 16 g fat (10 g saturated fat), 65 mg sodium, 27 g carbs (< 1 g fiber, 23 g sugar), 5 g protein